noobprogrammer333/Final-Project-Final-Exam/README.md

 2. **Binary Search Tree (BST)**: A system to insert, search, delete, and perform traversals on a BST, complete with a game to test searching skills.
 3. **Heaps**: A game-based system utilizing Max-Heap and Min-Heap structures to teach heap operations, such as inserting values, displaying the heap, and solving challenges.

-The main menu integrates these three systems, providing users an engaging way to interact with the data structures.
+The main menu integrates these three systems, providing users with an engaging way to interact with the data structures.

 ---

  How to Run the Code
 1. Setup:
-   - Ensure you have a C++ compiler (e.g., GCC or any IDE like Code::Blocks or Visual Studio) installed.
+   - Ensure you have installed a C++ compiler (e.g., GCC or any IDE like Code::Blocks or Visual Studio).
    - Copy the code into a `.cpp` file.

 2. Compile and Run